 In the case of Vattenfall v.
 Prysmian and NKT EWHC 1694 (Ch), a follow-on damages claim from the Commission’s Power Cables cartel decision, the claimants in part based their claim for jurisdiction of the English court by including as defendants two English companies as ‘anchor’ defendants.
 The English companies were not themselves addressees of the Commission Decision, but they were subsidiaries of addressees.
 The defendants sought to strike out the claim against the English companies, as that would remove the jurisdictional basis for the claim against the other defendants, which were not English domiciled.
 The High Court refused the defendants’ application, holding that there was at least a realistic prospect that the anchor defendants were liable for the power cables cartel on the basis that they ‘knowingly implemented’ it.
 The Court took an expansive view as to what is meant by ‘implementation’, stating that this included indirect sales, work on the product itself (such as design and engineering), administrative and marketing support of a company making the sale, and that there was no de minimis threshold for sales of cartelised products.
 In addition, the Court accepted that there should be a low threshold for particularising ‘knowledge of implementation’ at an early stage of the proceedings because a claimant would face difficulties before all the factual evidence had been disclosed.
 The case shows the low threshold that a claimant needs to overcome to bring proceedings and defeat jurisdictional challenges.

-Following the UK’s exit from the EU, during the transition period, the jurisdictional rules set out above continue to apply.
-Under the Withdrawal Agreement, the existing rules will also continue to apply post-transition to all cases commenced in UK courts before the end of the transition period, 31 December 2020.
-At the time of writing, there is no agreement in place between the UK and EU regarding proceedings that are commenced after the end of the transition period.
-The UK has requested to join the Lugano Convention, which would preserve most of the current jurisdictional rules, with some important exceptions.
+Following the UK’s exit from the EU, under the Withdrawal Agreement, the jurisdictional rules set out above continue to apply to all cases against EU domiciled defendants commenced in UK courts before the end of the Transition Period (31 December 2020).
+At the time of writing, there is no agreement in place between the UK and EU regarding cooperation in proceedings that are commenced against EU domiciled defendants after the end of the Transition Period.
+The UK has requested to join the Lugano Convention, which would preserve most of the jurisdictional rules (the Lugano Convention is largely based on the previous Brussels Regulations) previously in force in such cases, with some important exceptions.
 For the UK to join the Lugano Convention, all current members would have to agree to the UK’s accession, including the EU.
-If the UK did not join the Lugano Convention and there was no other agreement between the UK and EU on judicial cooperation, the regime described below (which currently applies only to claims against defendants domiciled in non-EU jurisdictions) would apply.
+In July 2021, the European Commission presented a note verbale to the Swiss Depository of the Lugano Convention that stated that the EU is not in a position to give its consent to invite the UK to accede to the Lugano Convention.
+Previously, the European Commission recommended to the European Parliament and the Council that the UK should not join the Lugano Convention.
+The decision now lies with the Council, which will vote on a qualified majority basis.
+Unless the UK joins the Lugano Convention or a similar arrangement in the future, the common law regime described below will apply to all future cases.

-For defendants domiciled outside a Member State (or Iceland, Norway and Switzerland), claimants may be able to found the jurisdiction in the English courts pursuant to common law rules.
+For defendants domiciled outside the UK, including in EU Member States after the end of the Transition Period, claimants may be able to found the jurisdiction in the English courts pursuant to common law rules.
 Aside from situations in which the parties have agreed to confer jurisdiction on the English courts, claimants can bring their claims in England if they validly serve process on the defendant, or if the defendant enters an appearance before the English courts for purposes other than to challenge jurisdiction.